daattali/daattali.github.io/projects.md

 ## Courses

-I have an online video course ["Case Studies in Shiny"](https://www.datacamp.com/courses/building-web-applications-in-r-with-shiny-case-studies) hosted on DataCamp.
-It's an interactive course designed to give you practice building Shiny apps for real-life scenarios, while also learning some advanced Shiny concepts.
+I have an interactive, online video course ["Case Studies in Shiny"](https://www.datacamp.com/courses/building-web-applications-in-r-with-shiny-case-studies) hosted on DataCamp.
+It's designed to give you practice building Shiny apps for real-life scenarios, while also helping your learn some advanced Shiny concepts.

 ## Website templates (Jekyll)